 3.1 Biomass dynamics of a selectively logged forest

-The diagrams in Figure 1 represent selected simulation results of a moderate and an intensive logging scenario for the development of aboveground biomass (Figure 1.a, b) and gross primary production (Figure 1.c).
-It can clearly be seen that the selective logging event (time = 0a) in both scenarios was followed by an immediate decline in aboveground biomass accompanied by an increase in productivity in comparison to the reference (mean AGBref 439tODM /ha, mean sdref ±67tODM /ha; averaged over 16ha simulation area).
+First we analyzed selected simulation results of a moderate and an intensive logging scenario for the development of aboveground biomass (Figure 1.a, c) and gross primary production (Figure 1.d).
+It can clearly be seen that the first logging event (time = 0a) in both scenarios was followed by an immediate decline in aboveground biomass accompanied by an increase in productivity in comparison to the reference (mean AGBref 439tODM /ha, mean sdref ±67tODM /ha; averaged over 16ha simulation area).
 Generally, the decline in aboveground biomass was directly proportional to the intensity of selective logging, but the increase in productivity was indirectly proportional.
-In the simulation experiment, the logging intensity was expressed by the minimum stem diameter at breast height dbh of harvestable commercial trees (dbh of lower cutting threshold).
-In the moderate scenario, 10 trees per hectare were harvested with an overall commercial bole volume around 39m3/ha and an overall aboveground biomass that decreased by 109tODM /ha a year after logging.
-Compared to this, the impact of selective logging in the intensive scenario’s overall aboveground biomass was twice as strong directly after logging.
+In the simulation experiment, the logging intensity was expressed by the minimum stem diameter at breast height DBH of harvestable commercial trees (DBH of lower cutting threshold).
+In the moderate scenario, 10 trees per hectare were harvested with an overall commercial bole volume around 39m3/ha.
+Aboveground biomass decreased by 109tODM /ha a year after logging.
+Compared to this, the impact of selective logging in the intense scenario’s overall aboveground biomass was twice as strong directly after logging.
 In this scenario, e.g. more than 306 commercial trees were harvested per hectare, with a totaled stem volume of 116m3/ha, so that the overall aboveground biomass decreased by 211tODM /ha.

-We will now have a look on the structural development of the forest stand by comparing the species group compositions of the selected simulation scenarios.
-In the moderate scenario (Figure 1.a) the tree species’ group composition of the secondary succession shifted slightly in about seven decades after logging: the aboveground biomass of the pioneer species recovered faster than that of the climax or intermediate tree species.
-After these seven decades both the forest stand structure and the overall biomass returned steadily and slowly to the reference values of primary forest growth (time < 0a).
-In addition, Figure 1.a shows the temporal development of the observed aboveground biomass values as secondary succession of the forest between 1986 and 2016.
-The simulated logging event was assigned to the year of the observed one in 1986 on the T1-RIL plots of Paracou test site.
-In the period under consideration (1987-2016), the simulated aboveground biomass values matches the observed values well (R2 0.991, rmse 4.631tODM/ha).
+In a second step we explored the structural development of the forest stand by comparing the species group compositions of the moderate and the intense scenarios.
+In the moderate scenario (Figure 1.a) the tree species’ group composition shifted slightly in about 70-80 years after logging: the aboveground biomass of the pioneer species recovered faster than that of the climax or intermediate tree species.
+After these seven decades both the forest stand structure and the overall biomass returned to the reference values of primary forest growth (pre-logging phase).
+The comparison of the simulated and observed aboveground biomass per species group (PFTs grouped by successional stage) between 1986 and 2016 shows that our model can reproduce the dynamics and species group composition of a selectively logged forest (Figure 1.b).
+Overall, the simulated aboveground total biomass values correspond well to the observed values during the post-logging phase (R2 0.991, rmse 4.6tODM/ha).
 However, the forest model slightly underestimated the observed aboveground biomass of climax species during three decades after selective logging.
-Please find further information on the results of the model calibration in Appendix A1.
+For the post-logging phase, the forest model also slightly overestimated the observed total mean aboveground biomass (418tODM/ha) with 5%.
+The deviations between observed and simulated biomass values were less than the observed standard deviation (sdobs ±67tODM/ha) (see also Appendix A1).

-On the other hand, the intensive scenario (Figure 1.b) was characterized by a stronger shift in the species group composition during the secondary succession of the forest and the aboveground biomass was only slowly recovering (138a) compared to the moderate scenario.
+The intense scenario (Figure 1.c) was characterized by a stronger shift in the species group composition and the aboveground biomass was only slowly recovering (138a) compared to the moderate scenario.
 A rapid increase in the forest stand’s overall aboveground biomass was particularly noticeable during about 50 years after logging.
 This rapid increase was dominated mainly by the increase of fast-growing pioneer species’ biomass.
-The initial phase of rapid productivity was followed by a phase, which was characterized by lower productivity rates.
+The initial phase of rapid gross primary production was followed by a phase, which was characterized by lower productivity rates (Figure 1.d).